distortedfusion/blade-components/docs/10-components/accordion.md

 ### Default Icons

+The accordion component uses the [blade-ui-kit/blade-heroicons](https://github.com/blade-ui-kit/blade-heroicons) icon set by default.

-Get or set the default icons used trough the `BladeComponents` service or via the component directly.
+You can customize the default icons globally trough the `BladeComponents` service or via the component directly from a service provider's `boot()` method, or middleware.

 ```php
 <?php